 The important aspect is that VPNs do not use a proxy and anonymizes and encrypts all activities.

-- They can be used to anonymize all kind of applications: browsers, chat clients, torrent clients, etc.
+- They can be used to anonymize all kinds of applications: browsers, chat clients, torrent clients, etc.

 - VPNs provide a high level of security, using advanced encryption and authentication protocols.
 VPNs safeguard your data from snoops, data thieves, and other unauthorized parties.